University of Massachusetts: Chan Medical School

-The University of Massachusetts Worcester, also known as UMass Chan Medical School or UMass Medical School is one of the fastest growing academic health science centers in the country and is home to the School of Medicine (SOM)—the Commonwealth's only public medical school—the Graduate School of Biomedical Sciences (GSBS), the Graduate School of Nursing (GSN), and a research enterprise that attracts more than $200 million in external funding annually.
+The University of Massachusetts Worcester, also known as UMass Chan Medical School or UMass Medical School, is one of the fastest growing academic health science centers in the country and is home to the School of Medicine (SOM)—the Commonwealth's only public medical school—the Graduate School of Biomedical Sciences (GSBS), the Graduate School of Nursing (GSN), and a research enterprise that attracts more than $200 million in external funding annually.
 Its 63 acre campus is shared with clinical partner UMass Memorial Health Care, the region's largest employer.

-The work of UMass Chan Medical researcher and 2006 Nobel Prize winner Craig Mello, an investigator of the prestigious Howard Hughes Medical Institute, toward the discovery of RNA interference has launched a promising new field of research.
+The work of UMass Chan Medical researcher and 2006 Nobel Prize winner Craig Mello toward the discovery of RNA interference has launched a new field of research.
 The school is also the home of the Albert Sherman Center, an interdisciplinary, research and education facility that fosters collaboration among scientists and innovation across disciplines.

 School of Law

 The University of Massachusetts School of Law also known as the University of Massachusetts - Dartmouth Law School, UMass Law School or UMass Law is located near the main campus of UMass Dartmouth in North Dartmouth, Massachusetts and is also a part of UMass Dartmouth.

 UMass Law was established in 1981 as the Southeastern Massachusetts-Rhode Island-Avins Law School with a volunteer faculty and a handful of part-time students.
 It grew from a store-front operation, offering a weekend program of study in Fall River, Massachusetts to a dual-division law school located in its own state-of-the-art facility in North Dartmouth, Massachusetts.

 In 1986 the Southeastern Massachusetts-Rhode Island-Avins Law School became the Southern New England School of Law (SNESL).
 In 1992 the first full-time program at SNESL was established along with SNESL's first day classes.
 In 1994 SNESL moved to its new current site at 333 Faunce Corner Road in North Dartmouth, Massachusetts.
 In 1995 SNESL was Accredited by New England Association of Schools and Colleges.
 In 2009 University of Massachusetts Board of Trustees approves UMass Dartmouth plan to offer Juris Doctor (JD) degrees at SNESL.

 In 2010 the Massachusetts Board of Higher Education authorized UMass Dartmouth to offer JD degrees along with the establishment of the University of Massachusetts School of Law - Dartmouth (UMass Law).
 UMass Law was made possible by a $23 million donation of assets, a facility, land, library, technology, and cash from the Southern New England School of Law.
 In 2010 at the time of the donation from SNESL, SNESL had 1,200 alumni, 200 students, 13 full-time faculty members, and 24 adjunct faculty.

 Also in 2010 the first UMass Law class matriculates.
 In 2011 UMass Law confers their first JD degrees.
 In 2012 UMass Law was granted provisional approval by Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association with full accreditation being granted four years later.